MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 ## Get a summary of an account

-You can use Sales agent to get a summary of an account, including key account information, the account's pipeline, the three closest opportunities, and a summary of meetings from the last 30 days.
+You can use the Sales agent to get a summary of an account, including key account information, the account's pipeline, the three closest opportunities, and a summary of meetings from the last 30 days.
 For example, you can ask:
 - Get me the summary of account `<account name>`.
 - Give me an overview of account `<account name>`.
 Summarize the meetings in the last (x) months.
 - Get the key details of account `<account name>`.
 List the open opportunities as a table.